bjsi/twitter-search-lol/README.md

 ![gif](https://raw.githubusercontent.com/bjsi/twitter-search-lol/main/search.gif)

 Pls fork if you want :).
 You need to add your own auth/cookie/csrf tokens.
 Idk if there's a better way to make the request without using the official API.
+Warning: code is very quick and dirty

 ## How To Use